-With a name meaning ‘beautiful spring’, Schonbrunn Palace more than lives up to this name with the perfectly manicured gardens surrounding the striking and massive palace building consisting of an impressive 1,441 rooms.
+With a name meaning ‘beautiful spring’, Schloss Schonbrunn more than lives up to this name with the perfectly manicured gardens surrounding the striking and massive palace building consisting of an impressive 1,441 rooms.

 This is especially tough when there are places you fall instantly in love with and wish you could spend more time… like Schonbrunn.